tjwjoe/slate/source/index.html.md

 business_processes.signers<br>.custom_texts.dimensions | object | Object containing information on the size of the custom text on the file. business_processes.signers<br>.custom_texts.dimensions.width | string | Float string which indicates the width of the custom text box.
 The represented float value is a fraction (in decimal form) whose denominator is the width of the page.<br>For example, to set the width of the custom text box to be half of the page’s width, a float string of “0.5” should be used.
 Minimum represented float value is strictly more than 0 and maximum represented float value (depends on the x-coordinate of the custom text box for the entire box to be contained within the page) is less than 1.
 Note that if the business_processes.signers.custom_texts.descriptor is “Actual Date” or “Custom Date”, even though this value will be validated and stored, the stored value will not be used by Dedoco’s signing app because “Actual Date”s and “Custom Date”s are displayed in a fixed height:width ratio (1:4 specifically) using business_processes.signers.custom_texts.dimensions.height as reference. business_processes.signers<br>.custom_texts.dimensions.height | string | Float string which indicates the height of the custom text box.
 The represented float value is a fraction (in decimal form) whose denominator is the height of the page.<br>For example, to set the height of the custom text box to be half of the page’s height, a float string of “0.5” should be used.
-Minimum represented float value is strictly more than 0 and maximum represented float value (depends on the y-coordinate of the custom text box for the entire box to be contained within the page) is less than 1. business_processes.completion_requirement.<br>min_number | number | Minimum number of signers who have signed for the business process to be ‘completed’.
+Minimum represented float value is strictly more than 0 and maximum represented float value (depends on the y-coordinate of the custom text box for the entire box to be contained within the page) is less than 1. business_processes.<br>completion_requirement.min_number | number | Minimum number of signers who have signed for the business process to be ‘completed’.
 If the business process has a signing sequence defined, this number is expected to be equal to the total number of signers of the business process.

 Responses: